 As it turned out, their use of the name was to have a greater benefit for Belle Et Sébastien than perhaps was envisaged during that uneasy meeting.
 From being scarcely recalled and seldom mentioned by the early nineties, the show went on to be regularly namechecked in articles about the band, cementing hazy memories for some fans and arousing the curiosity of those too young to have seen it.
 Rescued from obscurity, the English language version of Belle Et Sébastien is now available on DVD and has been a surprisingly consistent seller, doubtless to as many fans of the band as fans of the show itself.

-Dubbed imported serial The Secret Of Steel City is featured in the edition of Looks Unfamiliar with Andy Lewis, which you can find here.
-There’s also a look at The Legend Of Tim Tyler in the edition with Martin Ruddock, which you can find here.
+Cold War-era dubbed imported serial The Secret Of Steel City is featured in the edition of Looks Unfamiliar with Andy Lewis, which you can find here.
+There’s also a look at the similarly grim Eastern Bloc-themed The Legend Of Tim Tyler in the edition of Looks Unfamiliar with Martin Ruddock, which you can find here.

 © Tim Worthington.